Stapedectomy: Stapedectomy vs. stapedotomy

 Because it is a simpler and safer procedure, stapedotomy is normally preferred to stapedectomy in the absence of predictable complications.
 However, the success rate of either surgery depends greatly on the skill and the familiarity with the procedure of the surgeon.
 Furthermore, a major success factor in both surgeries is correctly determining the length of the prosthesis.

-Endoscopic Stapedotomy
+Endoscopic stapedectomy

-In 1999, Professor Tarabichi described his experience with stapedotomy performed using the endoscope without the need for bone removal or skin incision (endaural approach).
-Since then, endoscopic stapedotomy has been gaining popularity especially amongst younger endoscopically trained surgerons.
-It allows for better view of the footplate of the stapes without the need to remove bone which is very common when doing the procedure with microscope.
-Professor Patel and his Australian team published a relatively large cohort of patients undergoing endoscopic stapedotomy procedure with closure of air-bone gape within 20 dB in 98.6%.
+In traditional microscopic stapedectomy (or stapedotomy), the surgeon relies heavily on an operating microscope, which offers high magnification but is strictly limited by a linear, line-of-sight visual pathway.
+In the mid-1990s, Syrian-American otolaryngologist Dr. Muaaz Tarabichi introduced the novel concept of performing stapedotomy entirely through a rigid endoscope via a transcanal approach.
+This clinical evolution marked a paradigm shift in otology, presenting a minimally invasive alternative that successfully bypasses many of the restrictive anatomical constraints inherent to traditional microscopic ear surgery.

+Advantages over microscopic techniques

+The practical integration of the endoscope into stapedial surgery provides several distinct clinical and anatomical advantages over legacy systems: